iamkirankumaryadav/GenAI/Glossary.md

 - Self-teaching/learning: It would be able to learn and improve on its own without needing constant human intervention.
 - Scientific breakthroughs: It could accelerate scientific discovery by analyzing vast amounts of data.
 - Boosting human productivity: It can handle any intellectual task, freeing you up to focus on creative endeavours.

-### **Annotation**
-- The process of labelling or tagging data.
-Used to train and fine-tune AI models.
-- Text: POS Tagging, Sentiment Analysis | Image: Caption or labels | Audio: Transcripts or Lyrics.
-- Annotation helps data to learn and understand the pattern, context, and meaning of data it is meant to interpret or generate.

 ### **Artificial Super Intelligence (ASI)**
 - ASI refers to a stage of AI that surpasses human intelligence across all fields.